awkay/startups-website/README.md

  for the server as well as the client.
 At the moment you need to run:

 1. The normal -Ddev figwheel config
-2. An auto-build of the production cljs build
+2. An auto-build of the "ssr" cljs build
 3. (optional) An nrepl client connecting to 7888 if you want a CLJ REPL

 Thus, you're really running with a single VM as far as the server and figwheel are concerned but the production cljs